 Step One: Download the CyberDuck Profile for the HydroShare iRODS Users Area

-Download and install this particular version of CyberDuck for your Windows PC or Mac from here (but don't run it yet, and note the most recent version of CyberDuck from the CyberDuck website does not work with HydroShare): https://www.hydroshare.org/resource/be53cf62a2a0408aadeebdc781d83475/
+Download and install the most recent version of CyberDuck for your Windows PC or Mac from here (but don't run it yet!): https://cyberduck.io/?l=en

-Step Three: Don't Run CyberDuck, Rather Run the CyberDuck Profile Downloaded in Step One Above (and don't user or upgrade CyberDuck to a newer version of CyberDuck than 5.2.3)
+Step Three: Run the CyberDuck Profile Downloaded in Step One Above (NOT CyberDuck)

 Don't run CyberDuck.
 Rather, select and run the HydroShareUsers.cyberduckprofile file downloaded in Step One.
-If your Windows PC or Mac doesn't know what program to associate with its executation, associate the cyberduck executable (e.g. cyberduck.exe) with its execution.
-If the following CyberDuck window pops up, close it without entering any information in it:
+If your Windows PC or Mac doesn't know what program to associate with its execution, select the cyberduck executable (e.g. cyberduck.exe) downloaded in Step Two.
+If the following CyberDuck window pops up, close it without entering any information:

-Next, enter your HydroShare iRODS credentials in the popup box, and X the Save password box if desired:
+Next, enter your HydroShare iRODS credentials in the popup box, and check the Save password box if desired: